Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: UAV Placement and Altitude Optimization

 \subsection{Optimal altitude vs. SNR}

-Analyzing the relationship between altitude and maximum path loss provides an initial approximation for optimizing UAV positioning.
+Analyzing the relationship between altitude and maximum path loss provides an initial approximation to optimize UAV positioning.
 However, a more thorough and precise analysis requires the inclusion of the antenna radiation pattern, as it plays a vital role in the link budget calculation and offers a deeper understanding of the optimization process.
 In this regard, the optimal altitude, $H_{\text{OPT*}}$, at which the minimum SNR, $\gamma_{\text{min}}$, is maximized, will be determined.

-Roughly speaking, the gain of a directional antenna is a highly nonlinear function of the azimuth and elevation angles, adding considerable complexity to the performance analysis.
+Generally speaking, the gain of a directional antenna is a highly non-linear function of azimuth and elevation angles, adding considerable complexity to performance analysis.
 To simplify the analysis, the following gain is considered as described in \cite{J:Zhang}, \cite{J:Peng}.

-where $G_{0}$ represents the maximum antenna gain, $m$ is the directivity factor, which characterizes the beam shape, and $\vartheta\in[-\pi/2,\pi/2]$.
+where $G_{0}$ represents the maximum antenna gain, $m$ is the directivity factor, which characterizes the shape of the beam, and $\vartheta\in[-\pi/2,\pi/2]$.
 Figure \ref{Figure3} illustrates the antenna gain (in dB) versus the incidence angle, $\vartheta$, for various values of the directivity factor, considering $G_{0}=5$dB.

 The minimum SNR, $\gamma_{\text{min}}$, occurs at the boundary of the coverage area, where the path loss is maximized.
-Accurately determining this value requires accounting for the combined effects of the UAV and Rx antenna gains.
-By incorporating these factors, a more comprehensive characterization of the received signal quality can be obtained.
+Accurately determining this value requires accounting for the combined effects of the gains of the UAV and the Rx antenna.
+By incorporating these factors, a more complete characterization of the quality of the received signal can be obtained.
 This computation (in dB) can be expressed as follows

-where $P_{t}$ is the transmit power of the UAV in dBm, $G_{t}(\theta), G_{r}$ are the antenna gains of the UAV and the Rx, respectively, expressed in dB, $\theta$ is defined in \eqref{theta}, $PL_{\text{max}}$ is given by \eqref{PLmax}, and $P_{n}$ is the noise power in dBm.
+where $P_{t}$ is the transmit power of the UAV in dBm, $G_{t}(\theta), G_{r}$ are the antenna gains of the UAV and Rx, respectively, expressed in dB, $\theta$ is defined in \eqref{theta}, $PL_{\text{max}}$ is given by \eqref{PLmax}, and $P_{n}$ is the noise power in dBm.
 We further assume that the Rx is equipped with an omnidirectional antenna of unit gain, thereby minimizing its impact on the analysis.
 This assumption facilitates a more generalized performance evaluation without introducing bias into the results.

 In this scenario, the optimal altitude, $H_{\text{OPT*}}$, is obtained by determining the root of the derivative of \eqref{SNR} with respect to $H$

 The resulting nonlinear equation, similar to \eqref{Eq1}, does not have a closed-form solution and must also be solved using numerical methods.